 For example, if some tags were added to a file by user A, user B will immediately see the tags below the file.

-When you move a file with Windows File Explorer, Tabbles detects that and updates its internal database with the new path of the file.
-As a result, when you find the file with Tabbles, Tabbles will still be able to open it.
+You are free to move files with Windows’ File Explorer: Tabbles will detect this, and update its internal database with the new path of the files.
+So the next time you open a tag, you will still see those files and be able to open them.

 Explorer-like user interface with multiple views